almondheil/almondheil.github.io/_posts/2024-05-20-how-a-bloom-filter-works.md

 ---
 layout: post
 category: til
+slug: bloom filter
+title: How a Bloom Filter Works
 ---

 While I was getting ready to come home from college this year, I was reminded